skramm/homog2d/docs/homog2d_manual.md

 #### 12.1 - Introduction

 Runtime Polymorphism is the ability to store in a container (`std::vector`, `std::list`, ...) objects of different types and calling on those elements some free or member function.

-Actually (2024/04->), a move is being made from a classical pointer-based architecture to a variant-based one.
-The "svg import" subsystem has already been converted.

-The classical pointer-based approach is based on a common untemplated class (`Root`) which is inherited by all the primitives.
-However this will very likely **be deprecated** shortly.
+With this library, this is implemented using two different techniques, one with the classical pointer-based approach, and the other using a `std::variant`, enabled by upgrading to C++17.

-It is advised to use nowadays the "variant-based" technique, as it is more type-safe.
+At present, these two techniques can be used, they both have pros and cons, but the pointer-based approach might be shortly deprecated, So it is advised to use nowadays the "variant-based" technique, as it is more type-safe.
-And there is no feature available with that approach that isn't available with the variant-based approach.
+And there is no feature available with the other approach that isn't available with the variant-based approach.

 #### 12.2 - Pointer-based runtime polymorphism

 This is the "classical C++" technique: you store (smart)pointers of type `Root` in the container.
+All the geometric primitives will inherit from this (non-templated) class.
 That class (and its inheritance) will only exist if the symbol `HOMOG2D_ENABLE_PRTP` is defined:
 ```C++
 std::vector<std::shared_ptr<rtp::Root>> vec;